All posts

 6. Resale Value

 • Freightliner: High demand and widespread availability in the used market ensure a strong resale pool.
-Its reputation as a dependable workhorse contributes to consistent value retention.
+Its reputation as a dependable workhorse contributes to consistent value retention, and Freightliner's popularity ensures strong demand when you're ready to upgrade or exit the business.

-• Equipment Loans: Get funds to purchase your chosen semi truck outright, gaining immediate ownership.
+• Equipment Loans in Canada: Get funds to purchase your chosen semi truck outright, gaining immediate ownership.
 This is a common choice for well-vetted used trucks from either manufacturer.
-Learn more about Equipment Loans in Canada.

 • Equipment Leasing: Offers flexibility and can be a strategic choice for managing fleet upgrades, especially with either brand's continuous technological advancements.
-Leasing can provide lower upfront costs and easier access to newer, more advanced models at lease end.
-Find out more on our Financing & Leasing services page.
+Leasing can provide lower upfront costs and easier access to newer, more efficient models at lease end.

-• Line of Credit & Working Capital Loans: These are crucial for managing the ongoing operational costs of your fleet, including fuel, regular maintenance, and potential unforeseen repairs that might not be covered by a warranty.
+• Line of Credit & Working Capital Loans: These are crucial for managing the ongoing operational costs of your fleet, including fuel, regular maintenance, and potential unforeseen repairs.
 A Business Line of Credit in Canada provides adaptable capital for your business needs.

 Want to see how potential monthly payments for a Freightliner or Peterbilt could fit into your budget?
 Estimate your payment with our calculator!